 Claude Code doesn't warn you before it cuts off a session.
 You're mid-task, deep in context, and it stops.
 HowManyLeft puts a gauge on your deck so you can see the limit coming — and decide whether to keep going or save the big task for when the window resets.
+Run multiple accounts?
+Each key can independently track a different profile.

-Three actions, one connection
+Five actions, one plugin

 Session